International Student Services

 After you receive your student visa, please use the Arrival Form above to send your arrival information so we can pick you up in Burlington.
 If you arrive before the stated arrival dates, you will be responsible for your lodging, meals, and transportation.

 The International Student Orientation will give you a chance to get settled into your residence hall, take care of college business, and tour the campus.
 International orientation leaders are available to help you get acquainted with the campus and the Burlington city center.
 This is a good opportunity to meet staff, faculty, and other students who will help you throughout your stay at Champlain College.
 Sessions on U.S. academics, public safety, housing, and immigration are planned.
 This special international student orientation is mandatory for all new incoming international and exchange students.
 The orientation fee is $150 and must be paid online.

 This orientation will include a college welcome, student activities, and a chance to meet the Champlain academic teams.
 All international and exchange students must also attend this three-day orientation.

 Spring term classes begin on Monday, January 13, 2020

 Please visit Student Life for more information.

 It is neither necessary nor practical to carry large amounts of cash with you.
 If you have not done so already, you should open a U.S. checking account.
-When opening an account you must present identification (passport, driver's license) and proof of affiliation with the college.
+If you need assistance, we will help you open a bank account during International Student Orientation.
+When opening an account, you must present identification (passport, driver's license) and proof of affiliation with the college.
 Different banks have their own policies on service charges and minimum balance requirements for checking accounts and interest yields on savings.
-Be sure to ask for complete information about the various plans at each bank you call or visit.

-The Hauke Campus Center has an Automatic Teller Machine (ATM) that allows you to withdraw money from your account 24 hours a day if your bank participates in the network.
+The Center for Communication & Creative Media has an ATM from TD Bank that allows you to withdraw money from your account 24 hours a day if your bank participates in the network.